 - Before using the wet pad again, clean and dry the pad completely (see washing instructions below).
-You can also find this on the instructions here.
+You can also find this in the instructions.

-Machine washable in warm water.
-Tumble dry medium.
+Machine wash in warm water.
+Tumble dry, medium heat.
 No ironing.
 Do not bleach.
 No dry cleaning.